 Build on your artistic skills from the first year to design, sculpt and detail a unique digital character.
 Using cutting edge techniques, you will learn how to make a production ready creature that fits in to the rest of the digital pipeline.
 Focus on rendering photorealistic skin, tracking your creation onto a real actor as digital make-up or use our motion capture studio to create incredibly realistic animation – the possibilities are endless.

 Not every visual effect is digital, however.
 Real world "practical" effects still have a major part to play in the movies: there is no substitute for observing and making things in a physical form.
 As part of this module, you will use our 3D printers and manufacturing workshops to make a physical character design that could be used in live action filming.

 Teaching is focused on project-based workshops supplemented by lectures and seminars so you can build a substantial portfolio of work while also developing a thorough understanding of the industry and art form.
-Our experienced technical tutors are on hand to help you master our suite of VFX hardware and software, and we also have lesson plans supplied by The Foundry which enable you to sit the online Nuke accreditation exam.
+Our experienced technical tutors are on hand to help you master our suite of VFX hardware and software, and we also have lesson plans supplied by The Foundry.

 The School of Media and Performing Arts' close industry links allow us to regularly invite guest lecturers to come and give visiting lectures so students can learn from and network with industry professionals.